gedrutten/Portfolio/content/jso/Week08.md

 [< Back to Menu](/jso/)
 [< Week 7](/jso/week07) | [Week 9 >](/jso/week09)

 In design, we talk about divergent stages - the times when we are allowing ourselves to explore ideas.
 I feel like perhaps I'm in a divergent phase.
-I have been working on 2 different things at the moment...
+I have been working on a few different things at the moment...

 ## Spherical Cage Locket